 "The two most important things to look at when choosing an auto insurance company are the price and the claims service," says Hunter.
 "Choose the company that has both a low level of customer complaints and low prices."

-Hunter suggests choosing five to seven companies and checking their complaint records on the National Association of Insurance Commissioner's website or on your state’s insurance department website "You can quickly knock out the companies with the highest number of complaints, because you never want to work with an insurance company that doesn't offer good customer service," says Hunter.
+Hunter suggests choosing five to seven companies and checking their complaint records on the National Association of Insurance Commissioner's (NAIC) website or on your state’s insurance department website.
+"You can quickly knock out the companies with the highest number of complaints, because you never want to work with an insurance company that doesn't offer good customer service," says Hunter.

 Hunter also recommends checking the most recent Consumer Reports survey of car insurance providers.

 The best way to save on your car insurance is to buy only what you need, says Hunter.
 Use Insurance.com's calculator to get a recommendation of how much car insurance to buy.

 Hunter says most people only need liability coverage and uninsured motorist coverage of $100,000 per person and $300,000 per occurrence.
-(See: "Uninsured motorist coverage: What you need to know.")

 He says you should establish your desired coverage limits before shopping and then be sure to use those same limits for every car insurance quote.